neelsen1994/OptiCork-thesis/README.md

 * Plots explaining the training performance.
 * Examples codes in Jupyter Notebook to implement the above models and visualize the results.

-## Installation
+## 🏗️ Installation

 1. Clone this repository.

 2. Build and run the docker.
-The given Dockerfile builds an image to run Jupyter notebook with Keras and other dependencies required for the task of segmentation.
+The given Dockerfile builds an image to run Jupyter Notebook with Keras and other dependencies required for the task of segmentation.

     ```
     $ cd keras_docker